A French Getaway and…. Dreams Coming True

 Thank you, Julia!

-*Sole Meunier was the first French dinner she ever had in France.
-This was something that inspired her to start pursuing French Cuisine because she loved it..
-While we were visiting the Veuve Clicquot champagne caves in Reims, France, we stopped for lunch first and the Sole Meunier dish was on the menu.
+*Sole Meunier was the first French dish she ever had in France.
+This was something that inspired her to start pursuing French Cuisine because she found a passion for it..
+While we were visiting the Veuve Clicquot champagne caves in Reims, France, we first stopped for lunch at a restaurant called Little Georgette, and the Sole Meunier dish was on the menu.
 So I had to have it in honor of her.
 It was spectacular to experience this delicious dish authentically in France!

-The dish presentation table side by the waiter was fascinating also!!
+The dish with its table side presentation by the waiter was fascinating also!!
 So it was lunch and a show!